-The major Australian grocery retailers including ALDI, Coles, Costco, Metcash and Woolworths, have worked together collaboratively under the Stakeholder Working Group (SWG) to identify and develop a harmonized solution that will help reduce the cost and complexity for growers in meeting the requirements of different retailers.
+The major Australian grocery retailers including ALDI, Coles, Costco, Metcash and Woolworths, have worked together collaboratively under the Stakeholder Working Group (SWG) to identify and develop a harmonised solution that will help reduce the cost and complexity for business that currently supply more than one major grocery retailer.
 The project was supported by the Australian Competition and Consumer Commission (ACCC) and the Australian Food and Grocery Council (AFGC).

-The SWG retailers identified requirements in addition to the accepted standards and harmonized these additional elements that are common to, and accepted by, all stakeholders down to approximately 60 elements.
+The SWG retailers identified requirements in addition to the accepted standards and harmonised these additional elements that are common to, and accepted by, all stakeholders down to approximately 90 elements.
 These are now termed the HARPS Elements.
-HARPS is managed and administered by PMA Australia & New Zealand.
+HARPS is administered by PMA Australia & New Zealand.

 Horticulture Innovation Australia Limited (Hort Innovation) makes no representations and expressly disclaims all warranties (to the extent permitted by law) about the accuracy, completeness, or currency of information in HARPS Online.
 Reliance on any information provided by Hort Innovation is entirely at your own risk.
 Hort Innovation is not responsible for, and will not be liable for, any loss, damage, claim, expense, cost (including legal costs) or other liability arising in any way, including from any Hort Innovation or other person’s negligence or otherwise from your use or non-use of HARPS Online, or from reliance on information contained in the material or that Hort Innovation provides to you by any other means.